 In that instant, the CEO, in a state of emotional shock, frantically thinks about what he needs to do minimize the potential devastation to his company’s brand.

 When the CEO heads online to type in his new tagline, it was immediately clear how easy it was for someone to manipulate the company’s new tagline into what he saw.

-This scenario is not unfamiliar to any CEO who needed to quickly reverse thrust on his or her marketing campaign because s/he neglected to consider how their brand would be interpreted by different cultures throughout different markets.
+This scenario is not unfamiliar to any CEO who needed to quickly reverse thrust on his or her marketing campaign because s/he neglected to validate the company’s tagline before going public.

 Validation: The vital step in the brand development process that should never be skipped!

 Tony Wilson, a franchising, licensing and intellectual property lawyer authored a compelling article about taglines, Brand Slogans Gone Horribly Wrong.
 After reading it, I was reminded about how critical it is to place new brands through appropriate filters and tests to ensure nothing about the brand could be misinterpreted or potentially offend any particular person or culture.

 Sure, there is a cost associated with the validation process, but that cost is negligible when compared to the embarrassment and lost opportunities a company would face if its slogan or tagline alienated a culture of people it was trying to influence.
 (Note: If you think using Google Translation would be a sufficient way to ensure your brand is clear of potentially offensive misinterpretations by other cultures, just keep in mind that you get what you pay for.)